The Essential Primer on Cybersecurity Supply Chain Risk Management for Your Business

 There can also be an overreliance on third-party providers for essential subcomponents and insufficient personnel vetting procedures.

-Additionally, vulnerabilities that may be exploited by adversarial entities, malicious organizations, or nation-states often arise from poor process adherence during the product development lifecycle.
+Vulnerabilities that may be exploited by adversarial entities, malicious organizations, or nation-states often arise from poor process adherence during the product development lifecycle.

 The frequency and magnitude of disruptions and attacks targeting ICT/OT supply chains are on the rise.
 Notable incidents include the SolarWinds hack, which involved the insertion of malware through software updates.
-This affected all users of the SolarWinds’ Orion platform, an infrastructure utilized by over 30,000 organizations globally, including numerous government organizations.
+This affected all users of the SolarWinds’ Orion platform, an infrastructure used by over 30,000 organizations globally, including numerous government organizations.

 External factors, such as the global disruptions caused by COVID-19, further exacerbate the vulnerability of these critical supply chains.
 Natural disasters, such as hurricanes, tsunamis, ice storms, and tornadoes, also add to these vulnerabilities.